grscwf/twin-mt/nero-paths.md

 - (4) `tough` is triggered by some choices after `abused`.
 - (5) `subby` is triggered by particular dialog choices.
   - `subby` is needed for reaching one ending.
-- (6) `candleHorny` is triggered when the candle has been lit long enough.
+- (6) `candleHorny` is triggered when the candle has been lit long enough, and goes away when the candle is snuffed or disabled.
 - (7) `extraHorny` is triggered when Nero escapes the cross on the easy path.
-  - `extraHorny` is normally false on the hard path, but there's an optional action that can trigger it anyway.
+  - `extraHorny` is normally false on the hard path, but there are optional actions that can trigger it anyway.
 </details>

 ### 1st Floor Easy
-The easy solution is 4 steps that can be done before or after Ivex leaves, and 1 step that must be done after he leaves.
+The easy solution is 3 steps that can be done before or after Ivex leaves, and 1 step done after he leaves.

 It's a simple sequence of choices and actions.
 The game strongly nudges the player in the right direction.